Cash4Life: Odds and prizes

-The overall odds of winning are approximately 1:7.76.
-The prize pool is 55 percent of sales.
+The overall odds of winning were approximately 1:7.76.
+The prize pool was 55 percent of sales.

-† The top two annuitized prizes, third prize, and the $1,000 Doubler NJ prize each have a liability limit.
-If there are multiple winners of the top prize, the prize is divided between the winners.
-If there are more than 14 top prize winners in the same drawing then the prize will automatically be paid in cash to each winner.
-If there are more than five second prize winners in the same draw the prize will be awarded in cash and be divided evenly among the winners for that draw.
-If there are more than the number of winners established in the rules of the game for the third prize and the fourth prize with the “DOUBLER NJ” feature the prize for that category will be distributed based on the amount established in the game’s rules.
-Cash option values (which can change periodically), as of April 2021, are $7,000,000 for the top prize, and $1,000,000 for second prize.
+† The top two annuitized prizes, third prize, and the $1,000 Doubler NJ prize each had a liability limit.
+If there were multiple winners of the top prize, the prize is divided between the winners.
+If there were more than 14 top prize winners in the same drawing then the prize will automatically be paid in cash to each winner.
+If there are more than five second prize winners in the same draw the prize would be awarded in cash and be divided evenly among the winners for that draw.
+If there were more than the number of winners established in the rules of the game for the third prize and the fourth prize with the “DOUBLER NJ” feature the prize for that category would be distributed based on the amount established in the game’s rules.
+Cash option values (which can change periodically), were $7,000,000 for the top prize, and $1,000,000 for second prize.

 ‡ The top prize is "split-prize liability"; in essence, a non-progressive jackpot.

-Winners of either "lifetime" prize tier can receive cash in lieu of the lifetime annuity.
-Rules also vary by Cash4Life member: a ticket bought in Florida whose winner prefers the cash option must claim within 60 days of the drawing.
+Winners of either "lifetime" prize tier could receive cash in lieu of the lifetime annuity.
+Rules varied by Cash4Life members: a ticket bought in Florida whose winner prefers the cash option must claim within 60 days of the drawing.
 New Jersey requires the cash/annuity choice be made when purchasing a ticket; a "cash option" choice is legally binding, but an "annuity option" ticket can be changed to the "cash option" when claiming.

 Drawings

-The nightly Cash4Life drawings are held live from Studio B (a.k.a. the Cash4Life Studio) at New Jersey Lottery Headquarters at Lawrence Park Complex in Trenton, New Jersey, at 9:00 p.m.
+The nightly Cash4Life drawings were held live from Studio B (a.k.a. the Cash4Life Studio) at New Jersey Lottery Headquarters at Lawrence Park Complex in Trenton, New Jersey, at 9:00 p.m.
 Eastern Time on Livestream.
 Each drawing is supervised by an auditor from Hamilton, New Jersey–based Mercadien P.C., a CPA and Asset Management firm.
 The drawings were originally hosted by Erica Young, through May 10, 2018.
 Lauren Berman replaced Young in 2018.
-The current hostess is Jacqueline Knox, who previously served as a co-hostess since 2014.
-If she is unavailable, off-camera announcers are used.
-The practice of using off-camera announcers have been used particularly during the COVID-19 pandemic.
+The drawing's secondary hostess was Jacqueline Knox.
+Beginning in 2020, the practice of having on-screen hostesses were eliminated in favor of using the off-camera announcers, as a result of the COVID-19 pandemic.

 Two drawing machines are used during each Cash4Life drawing.
 The larger machine (Magnum I) is used for randomly mixing the 60 white balls by using counter-rotating arms.
 The smaller machine (Messenger Single Digit) mixes the four green Cash Balls by using a clockwise rotating arm.
 Individually, the five white balls (several seconds apart) followed by the green Cash Ball are drawn; each ball drops through a hole at the bottom of the appropriate mixing drum.
 The drawing machines are manufactured by Smartplay International of Edgewater Park, New Jersey.

-Cash4Life was initially drawn on Monday and Thursday evenings.
-Beginning July 1, 2019, Cash4Life is drawn nightly.
+The Cash4Life drawings were originally held on Monday and Thursday evenings before the game expanded to nightly drawings which began on July 1, 2019.